cujojs/curl/README.md

 We're writing curl to be compatible with RequireJS's build tool, but there's also another cujo project in the pipeline: cram.
-Cram is the Cujo Resource AsseMbler. cram will be ready by mid 2011, so use another build tool or a custom shell script in the mean time.
+Cram is the Cujo Resource Assembler. cram will be ready by mid 2011, so use another build tool or a custom shell script in the mean time.

 ----------------------------------------